 Alcohol addiction is a serious problem around the world.
 Because it is legal in many places, the gravity of alcohol dependence is often overlooked, both by those who have it and those around them.
-However, it can lead to multiple health problems and ruin lives and families.
+However, based on information from Wikipedia, it can lead to multiple health problems and ruin lives and families.

 When a person first starts drinking alcohol, there may not be any obvious signs that they have entered the road of alcoholism.
 The signs of alcohol detox in the beginning are often minimal.
 The person can shake off the hangover and progress with life as usual.
 However, signs will eventually begin to show that the person does not drink like their peers.

 The early signs of damage may be missed days at work or school.
 Perhaps the person forgets an important date or spends a morning being sick instead of functioning normally.
 If someone has drunk so much alcohol that they must vomit in order to remove the excess from their bodies, this is an early form of alcohol detoxification.
 The body is saying that more alcohol was consumed than what it can process.

 As drinking continues, the person may begin to have blackouts or periods of time they do not remember.
 Often, they will attempt to hide this fact from family and friends.
 They may spend the morning listening to subtle cues others give them about the night before.
 Others will just admit to having a blackout and laugh it off, hoping that nobody knows how bad it is.

 Some people will try to avoid the symptoms of withdrawal by having a drink or two when they first wake up.
 This will help to alleviate the shakes and disorientation that accompany alcohol detoxification.
 Unfortunately, these people will often have to consume more alcohol throughout the day just to feel normal.
 The people around them will begin to notice the odor and behavior that accompanies intoxication.
 Even though the person believes they are behaving normally, others will perceive that is not so.